typedb/typedb-docs/_09-query/01-match-clause.md

 This matches the instances of any attribute whose value matches the given regex - `"Mary"` or `"Barbara"`.

 #### Owners with multiple attributes
-To match instances of a thing that owns multiple attributes, we can simply chain triples of `has` + label + variable.
+To match instances of a thing that owns multiple attributes, we can simply chain triples of `has`, label and variable.
 Separating each triple with a comma is optional.

 <div class="tabs">